Servet (newspaper)

-Servet was a newspaper published in the Ottoman Empire.
+Servet (ثروت) was a newspaper published in the Ottoman Empire.
 It was initially published by Demetrius Nicolaides, an Ottoman Greek.
 It was initially only in Ottoman Turkish, though it later also had content in French.
 It was mailed to people in Constantinople (now Istanbul) and people in Anatolia, with twice weekly distribution to the latter.

 Servet-i Fünûn was originally a supplement of Servet.